gillesgrimaud/lambdaCraft/README.md

 ``make all``

-The project REQUIRES the GCC compiler (tested with version 13.2.0) using the gnu99 standard; Clang is not supported.
+The project REQUIRES the GCC compiler (tested with version 13.2.0) using the gnu99 standard (option `-std=gnu99`) ; Clang is not supported.

 ## Understanding Lambda Functions in C with LambdaCraft